‘SI’ Model Mara Martin Dons Sexy Attire While Holding Daughter On Instagram To Send A Feminist Message

 Martin previously made headlines in July when she walked the Sports Illustrated runway at the 2018 Miami Swim Week while breastfeeding Aria, then 5 months old, as Glamour reported at the time.
 Martin was one of 16 finalists chosen to appear at the event, the report continued.

-Rocking a metallic gold, one-shouldered bikini, Martin walked the runway with baby Aria attached to her breast with noise canceling headphones over her ears.
+Rocking a metallic gold, one-shouldered bikini, Martin walked the runway with baby Aria attached to her breast with noise-canceling headphones over her ears.

 “Don’t let others define who you are.
 There is only one mold you fit in, and that’s the mold you’ve made for yourself,” Martin concluded her Instagram post on Monday.